antarctica/embedded-maps/README.md

 The initial version of this service is intended for use in the [ADD Metadata Toolbox 🛡️](https://gitlab.data.bas.ac.uk/MAGIC/add-metadata-toolbox) only

 ## Usage
-The service supports three map projections that are automatically selected based on the provided geometry:
+The service supports four map projections that are automatically selected based on the provided geometry:

 - Antarctic projection (latitude ≤ -60°)
 - Arctic projection (latitude ≥ 60°)
 - World projection (latitudes between -60° and 60°)
+- South Georgia projection (latitude between -55.200717 and -53.641972 and longitude between -38.643677 and -35.271423)

 Maps can be configured using the following query parameters: